Dylannichols702/AKSWebScraper/README.md

 efficient.

 This program will:
-- Find the correct image or set of images for products given the 8-digit generic bulk number.
+- Find the correct image or set of images for products given a search criteria.
 - Download the correct image and place in the folder you choose.
 - Show which products the tool couldn't find on the site.